Programs

 What we love, we are likely to protect.
 To love something we must know it.
 Natural settings afford the children direct experience with a world not made by humans where we can feel ourselves a part of a larger community of life.

 Outside Kids is inspired by the model of Cedarsong Nature School and LifeWays.
-Cedarsong’s child-led, emergent curriculum, is complimented with the Lifeways seasonal calendar which brings stories, songs and festivals to celebrate year-round.
+Cedarsong’s child-led, emergent curriculum, is complemented by the Lifeways seasonal calendar which brings stories, songs and festivals to celebrate year-round.

 Why Outside Kids?